Brenna

 Brenna Wiinanen

-Brenna Wiinanen, flutist, is an active performer, teacher, and researcher whose experiences have led to numerous masterclasses, performances, and conferences around the world.
+Brenna Wiinanen, flutist, is an active performer, teacher, and administrator whose experiences have led to numerous masterclasses, performances, and conferences around the world.

-Wiinanen enjoys working with the Tallahassee Youth Orchestra as a woodwind and chamber ensemble coach, maintaining a private studio, and seeking new opportunities for development in performance, teaching, and researching.
-Her primary teachers include Amy Hardison Tully, Daniel Velasco, and Karen Large.
+Wiinanen also enjoys maintaining an active blog on her website, serving as the Communications and Education Coordinator for Wintergreen Music, and seeking new opportunities for development in performance, teaching, administration, and research.
+Her primary teachers include Amy Hardison Tully, Daniel Velasco, Mary Matthews, and Karen Large.

 brennawiinanen.com